 - 1. Central Entry Secretary will take entries at designated time for respective events on a preference draw basis, allowing each contestant to enter his/herself and three(3) others and must give membership card numbers of all members he/she is entering.
 Team Roper callers may enter a maximum of six (6) Teams.
-Books will be kept open designated hours and taken Monday before rodeo date, unless otherwise approved by the Board of Directors. - a.
-NMRA members and members of co-sanctioning associations who guarantee entry fees may fax or e-mail in entries one (1) week prior to phone entries opening for the rodeo they are entering. - 1.
-All contestants on fax or e-mail forms must be members. - 2.
+Books will be kept open designated hours and taken Monday before rodeo date, unless otherwise approved by the Board of Directors. - 2.
 Local entries must be taken prior to Central Entry day, and the local entry books must be closed by the time central books are open.
 Any Contractor or Committee allowing entries after the CES books are closed may be assessed a penalty and/or fine by the NMRA. - 3.
 An NMRA member cannot enter the rodeo through local entry.
 If a member enters through local entry, this will be treated as a local entry for that rodeo and the points will not count, but that contestant would be paid any winnings. - 4.
 All local entries at an NMRA approved rodeo will be included in the payoff of that rodeo, unless otherwise approved by the Board of Directors. - 5.
 Rodeos are cash only. - a.
 Checks will be accepted for Membership dues from previous members in good standing. - 6.
 Any rodeo having less than 125 entrants will automatically allow CES personnel to keep books open extra days if possible. - 7.
-All NMRA events are enter twice. - 8.
-Incentive Team Ropers must designate themselves as such on entry day. - 9.
-Entries may be taped, any contestant claiming to be entered differently than on the day sheet may compete only at the judge's discretion.
-Any winnings will be held until tapes can be reviewed.
-Falsifications will be noted, contestant will be fined and winnings will not be awarded. - 10.
-All non-members or members from associations that do not guarantee fees must enter using a credit card.
-The credit card will be run on entry night and must be accepted for entry to be valid.
+All NMRA events are enter twice except TR where they can enter a total of 4 times. - 8.
+Incentive Team Ropers must designate themselves as such on entry day.